-R.P.1 The collection of raw data MUST be minimized.
+Dissemination level. public authenticated as defined by requirements R.S.3 and R.S.4 R.S.6 Sensors SHALL be able to encrypt the data they generate, i.e. their CPU and memory SHALL be sufficient to perform these cryptographic operations.
+T5.5 Delivered R.S.20 Cloud platforms MUST be protected by a firewall against network-based attacks.
+T5.5 Delivered R.P.1 The collection of raw data MUST be minimized.
 T5.5-6 Delivered R.P.2 The data volume that is collected or requested by an IoT application MUST be minimized (e.g. minimize sampling rate, amount of data, recording duration, different parameters).
 T5.5-6 Delivered R.P.3 Storage of data MUST be minimized.
-T5.5-6 Ongoing R.P.4 A short data retention period MUST be enforced and maintaining data for longer than necessary avoided.
-T5.5-6 Ongoing R.P.5 As much data as possible MUST be processed at the edge in order to hide data sources and not reveal user related information to adversaries (e.g. user's location).
-T5.5-6 Ongoing R.P.6 Data MUST be anonymized wherever possible by removing the personally identifiable information in order to decrease the risk of unintended disclosure.
+T5.5-6 Delivered in D5.9 and D5.11 R.P.4 A short data retention period MUST be enforced and maintaining data for longer than necessary avoided.
+T5.5-6 Delivered in D5.10 R.P.5 As much data as possible MUST be processed at the edge in order to hide data sources and not reveal user related information to adversaries (e.g. user's location).
+T5.5-6 Delivered in D5.11 R.P.6 Data MUST be anonymized wherever possible by removing the personally identifiable information in order to decrease the risk of unintended disclosure.
 T5.5-6 Delivered R.P.7 Data granularity MUST be reduced wherever possible, e.g. disseminate a location-related information (i.e. area) and not the exact address.
-T5.5 In progress R.P.8 Data MUST be stored in encrypted form.
+T5.5 Delivered R.P.8 Data MUST be stored in encrypted form.
 T5.5 Delivered R.P.9 Repeated querying for specific data by applications, services, or users that are not intended to act in this manner SHALL be blocked.
 T5.5 Delivered R.P.10 Wherever possible, information over groups of attributes or groups of individuals SHALL be aggregated (e.g. 'the majority of people that visited the examined area in this time interval were young students' this is sufficient information for an advertising application of a nearby shop, without requiring to process raw data from the personal IoT devices).
-T5.5 Delivered R.P.11 The data principal SHALL be sufficiently informed regarding which data are collected, processed, and disseminated, and for what purposes T5.5 Delivered R.P.12 During all communication and processing phases logging MUST be performed to enable the examination that the system is operating as promised T5.4 Delivered R.P.13 The user SHALL be able to control the privacy mechanisms (i.e. redemption period, data granularity and dissemination, and anonymization technique) T5.4 Delivered
+T5.5 Delivered R.P.11 The data principal SHALL be sufficiently informed regarding which data are collected, processed, and disseminated, and for what purposes T5.5 Delivered R.P.12 During all communication and processing phases logging MUST be performed to T5.4 Delivered

+- 3 enable the examination that the system is operating as promised R.P.13 The user SHALL be able to control the privacy mechanisms (i.e. redemption period, data granularity and dissemination, and anonymization technique) T5.4 Delivered